MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### New VPN settings for Windows 10 and newer devices<!-- 6602122  -->
 When you create a VPN profile using the IKEv2 connection type, there are new settings you can configure (**Devices** > **Configuration profiles** > **Create profile** > **Windows 10 and later** for platform > **VPN** for profile > **Base VPN**):

-- **Device Tunnel**: Allows devices to automatically connect to VPN without requiring any user interaction, including user log on.
+- **Device Tunnel**: Allows devices to automatically connect to VPN without requiring any user interaction, including user logon.
 This feature requires you to enable **Always On**, and use **Machine certificates** as the authentication method.
 - Cryptography suite settings: Configure the algorithms used to secure IKE and child security associations, which allow you to match client and server settings.

 To see the settings you can configure, go to [Windows device settings to add VPN connections using Intune](../configuration/vpn-settings-windows-10.md).